Eldritch Instinct System Reference Document (v0.8)

 When a character dies, the player is free to create a new character or take control of an NPC.
 They join the party not long after in order to reduce downtime.

-Attacks against detachments by individuals are impaired (excluding blast damage).
-Attacks against individuals by detachments are enhanced and deal blast damage.
+Attacks against Massive creatures by individuals are Impaired (excluding Blast damage).
+Attacks against individuals by Massive creatures deal Blast damage.

 Retreat